The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Conclusions

 \section{Conclusions}

 The Great Ban was a massive deplatforming operation enforced to shut toxic communities on Reddit.
 To evaluate its effectiveness, we analyzed 16M comments shared over the course of 14 months by 17K users affected by the ban.
 Our results reveal that 15.6\% of the affected users abandoned Reddit after the ban and that those who remained reduced their toxicity by 6.6\% on average.
 Despite this modest toxicity reduction, 5\% of users increased their toxicity by more than 70\% of their pre-ban level.
-The presence of such resentful users was widespread across the analyzed subreddits.
-However, these users likely had little impact on the platform given that only 16\% of users increased both toxicity and activity.
-Likewise, only 21\% users increased toxicity and also obtained positive engagement from the community.
+The presence of such resentful users was widespread across the analyzed subreddits rather than concentrated in a few ones.

 Overall, our study provides new and nuanced insights into the effectiveness of The Great Ban, including its undesired consequences.
 As such, it can inform the development of future and more effective moderation interventions and the policing of online platforms.
 Specifically, future work could extend our present results by delving deeper into the relationship between user characteristics and the outcome of moderation interventions.
 In turn, this would pave the way to the development of targeted or personalized interventions that could mitigate the undesired effects of moderation actions, such as those discussed in this work.
 Other promising avenues of future research are the development of predictive models for the outcome of moderation interventions.
 These would allow to estimate the likely effects of an intervention in advance of its application, enhancing the possibility to plan the strategic enforcement of moderation actions.